kstenschke/tictac-track/README.md

 ## Commands in detail

-### Command: start (s) - Add new entry to timesheet report or update Start-time of given entry
+### Command: start (s) - Add new entry to timesheet or update start-time of given entry

 The new entry's status is set to ongoing.
 If a previous entry has been ongoing when a new entry is started, the previous entry is being stopped, with the current time being recorded as that task's end-time.